emard/ulx3s/doc/MANUAL.md

 operations can be done remotely by ESP32 so number of insertions is negligible.

-7-pin OLED/LCD header is extended to 8-pin and shared with 4 SERDES
-RX differential input lanes coupled with series C=22nF.
+7-pin OLED/LCD header is extended to 8-pin and shared with 3 SERDES input differential pairs (1xRXCLK, 2xRXDATA) coupled with
+series C=22nF.
+Additional 2 SERDES pairs (1xRXDATA, 1xTXDATA)
+are routed only to C=22nF for possible manual wire patching.

 RTC load capacitors are increased from 3.3pF to 4.7pF in attempt to reduce clock error below 20ppm.